sharlotta93/js_project/README.md

-# Name
+# Educational Game

-Name is a full stack JavaScript application with an Express server and MongoDB database.
+Educational Game is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started